tarantool/doc/doc/book/box/indexes.rst

     A recommended design pattern for a data model is to base primary keys on the first fields of a tuple, because this speeds up tuple comparison.

-Let's look on an example where we first define the primary index (named 'primary') based on field #1 of each tuple:
+Let's look at an example where we first define the primary index (named 'primary') based on field #1 of each tuple:

 ..  code-block:: tarantoolsession